jeanhern81/Note-Taker/README.md

 ---
 ## Description:

 This note taking application allows the user to create, view, and delete notes as needed.
-It's user frieldy desing makes it easy for anyone to use.
+It allows the user to easily organize their thoughts, keep track of task, and anything else they need to keep track of.

+The notes are dynamically created and will appear on the left side of the application.

 ---
 ## Demo: